Rosencrantz/Atlas/README.markdown

 In an effort to provide simple patterns Atlas provides a set of small components that can be composed into larger, more complex features.
 The most simple components provided by Atlas consist of a trigger and a container, the markup for which is terse and easy to commit to memory.
 More can be found in the documentation on this subject

+## Documentation

+There's a lot of documentation in the individual files, but if you're of a nervous disposition and would prefer to see you Docs in a web browser, keep an eye on: http://rosencrantz.github.com/Atlas/ Which is the current home of the documentation effort.
+As you can see, it's still in development.

 ## Getting started

 ### The very quick way to get started